 "Obligations" means any principal, interest, penalties, fees, indemnifications, reimbursements, damages and other liabilities payable under the documentation governing any Indebtedness.

-"Permitted Business" means any business conducted by the Company, its Restricted Subsidiaries or CTSH and its Subsidiaries on the Issue Date and any other business related, ancillary or complementary to any such business.
+"Permitted Business" means any business conducted by the Company, its Restricted Subsidiaries or CTSH and its Subsidiaries on the date of the Indenture and any other business related, ancillary or complementary to any such business.

 "Permitted Investments" means: